marcusoftnet/marcusoftnet.github.io/_posts/2014-05-07-repost-beyond-callbacks-or-how-koa-helps-me-code-better.md

 ​     Out of callback

-There – we can continue. *the fact* that you need to use [callbacks ](http://www.marcusoft.net/2014/03/javascript-callbacks-cant-live-with.html)so extensively.
+There – we can continue. *the fact* that you need to use [callbacks](http://www.marcusoft.net/2014/03/javascript-callbacks-cant-live-with.html)so extensively.
 Don’t get me wrong – the non-blocking principles that Node is built around is awesome.
 I especially like that you “fall into the pit of success” since everything is written around non-blocking code, which automatically helps my application to scale and manage resource wisely.
 But seriously… all those nested callbacks are making my eyes bleed.
 Talk about hiding the intention of the code.
 And I also grew very tired of trying of passing state through the chain of callbacks just to be able to use it in the final one.
 And for the record; Yes – I have heard about [promises](http://www.html5rocks.com/en/tutorials/es6/promises/), but for some reason I couldn’t wrap my head around it.
 For me, it didn’t feel natural.
 Never gave it a proper chance, I’m willing to admit.
 But when I saw [Koa Js](http://koajs.com/) things started to make sense again.
-Here is a mini-application that returns a user, from [MongoDB ](http://mongodb.github.io/)by name sent to the URL.
+Here is a mini-application that returns a user, from [MongoDB](http://mongodb.github.io/)by name sent to the URL.

 ``` javascript
 // Dependencies